Academic Master

 Track Record of the Latinos in Texas and the US politics

-There are heated debates today about the constant reshaping of Texas and the increasing influence of the Latinos or Hispanics in Texas and several other states and the Track Record of the Latinos in Texas and the US politics.
+There are heated debates today about the constant reshaping of Texas and the increasing influence of the Latinos or Hispanics in Texas and several other states and the Track Record of Latinos in Texas and US politics.
 However, many people fail to understand that Texas and the US as a whole have at all times been Hispanic (“The Hill” par.1-10).
-It is evident from the recent census that the number of the Hispanics has significantly increased.
-Moreover, various reports indicate that the rate at which Latino children are being born is higher than that of the whites.
+It is evident from the recent census that the number of Hispanics has significantly increased.
+Moreover, various reports indicate that the rate at which Latino children are being born is higher than that of whites.
 Despite the availability of such reports, most Americans seem not to understand who the Hispanics are (Rogelio par.1-10).

 Many people view Latinos as strangers begging for menial jobs.
 Others see them as non-native Americans who are a nuisance to the locals.
 Indeed, many other portrayals are emanating from different people and the mainstream media.
 They do not note that the combination of the diverse heritage and identities makes Texas and the US more Hispanic (“The Hill” par.1-10).

 Among the great Mexican leaders who have contributed to the development of Texas and the United States is Dr. Hector P. Garcia.
-Though his accomplishments remain silent, he is well known for his efforts in fighting for the rights of the Hispanics in Texas and other regions in the US.
-After his return from World War II, Garcia was happy because of his achievement and was raring to go and take part in Building America.
+Though his accomplishments remain silent, he is well known for his efforts in fighting for the rights of Hispanics in Texas and other regions in the US.
+After his return from World War II, Garcia was happy because of his achievement and was raring to participate in Building America.
 To his disappointment, he realized that the Hispanic laborers were facing a lot of prejudice as they tried to pursue the American Dream.
-He, therefore, decided to form the GI Forum, an astounding and nationalistic organization, to fight for the rights of the Hispanics.
+He, therefore, decided to form the GI Forum, an astounding and nationalistic organization, to fight for the rights of Hispanics.
 Through the organization, Garcia was able to overcome many hurdles that the Hispanics faced in a nation that upheld the values of liberty and justice, but only availed them to a select few (“America GI Forum” par.1-5).

 The war between Spain and America led to the transformation of America.
 The war also proved that America is a world power.
 The influence of our country in Latin America led to the emergence of fake democracy.
 The influence created more enemies than earlier, and imperialism dominated the region.
-The interaction between the US and Latin America helped the US to devise foreign policies that enabled the country to deal with challenges that accompanied the Cold War.
+The interaction between the US and Latin America helped the US to devise foreign policies that enabled the country to deal with the challenges that accompanied the Cold War.
 The Hispanics also played an important role in the election of John F. Kennedy as the president of the US through the Viva Kennedy Movement.
 They also contributed to the election of the first African American president in the United States.
 In their absence, the election of the two presidents could have been impossible (Refugio 1-20).

-Considering the analysis above, one might wonder how Texas would be like without the Hispanics.
+Considering the analysis above, one might wonder what Texas would be like without the Hispanics.
 Texas is a state of immigrants.
 Similarly, the US is a country of immigrants.
 That being the case, then there is every reason to respect the Hispanic immigrants.
-Therefore, it is important to recognize and appreciate the role that the Hispanics have played in the history of Texas and the whole country.
-Even today, one can feel their contribution in every aspect of our society.
-They contribute in the political, social and economic development of Texas.
-The population of the Hispanics has greatly increased and, therefore, they are key contributors to our economy.
-Just like, Dr. Garcia, Hispanic leaders plays a vital role in the development of Texas and the wellbeing of the Hispanic immigrants.
+Therefore, it is important to recognize and appreciate Hispanics’ role in the history of Texas and the whole country.
+Even today, one can feel their contribution to every aspect of our society.
+They contribute to the political, social, and economic development of Texas.
+The population of Hispanics has greatly increased and, therefore, they are key contributors to our economy.
+Just like Dr. Garcia, Hispanic leaders play a vital role in the development of Texas and the well-being of Hispanic immigrants.

 SEARCH